White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Classic men's accessory (warm metals more appropriate)

-Acceptable: White gold
+Acceptable: White

 - Modern style